zed-wong/awesome-mvm/README.md

 # Awesome MVM

-A collection of awesome lists for MVM developers.
+A collection of awesome lists for MVM Mainnet.

 Your contributions are always welcome!